NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 18. dataType = Data type ("Binary–float32", "Binary–int16", "Binary–int8", "ASCII") `string`
 19. byteOrder = Order of bytes for binary data ("Network" | "Big Endian" | "Little Endian" |  "N/A") `string`
 20. compression = Indicator on compression of data ("Zip" | "None") `string`
-21. MeasurementParameters = Measurement parameters (elements listed in Objects section below)
+21. measurementParameters = Measurement parameters (elements listed in Objects section below)

 The data block is comprised of an array of numbers of the specified data type and byte order.
 If DataType = “ASCII”, then the data block is enclosed by square brackets.